South Korea, Busan

 Yeongdusan Park

 The Busan Tower is not the only attraction in Yeongdusan Park.
 There is also a Flower Clock with a diameter of 5 meters – the only object of this type in South Korea, which also has a hand counting the seconds.
-The flower clock was created in 1973 and is considered a symbol of this park.
+The flower clock was created in 1973 and is considered a park symbol.

-Another attraction and symbol of the city is the great bell: Busan Citizens Bell.
-The bell can be heard during major celebrations, e.g. January 1 to welcome the New Year, March 1 on Independence Day, and August 15 on Liberation Day.
+Another attraction and symbol of the city is the great bell, the Busan Citizens Bell.
+The bell can be heard during major celebrations, e.g., January 1 to welcome the New Year, March 1 on Independence Day, and August 15 on Liberation Day.

-The park also has a Liberation Monument, a small temple and a monument of Admiral Yi Sun-shin – fleet commander during the Japanese Korean War.
+The park also has a Liberation Monument, a small temple, and a monument to Admiral Yi Sun-shin, the fleet commander during the Japanese-Korean War.

 Beaches worth visiting not only during the summer

-As I wrote earlier, the popular name “Busan summer capital of South Korea” is mainly due to the fact that there are wonderful sandy beaches here.
+As I wrote earlier, the popular name “Busan summer capital of South Korea” is mainly because of its wonderful sandy beaches.
 There is a total of seven public beaches in Busan.
 The most popular one is Haeundae Beach.
 You can also read more about each of the beaches on the city’s official website: visitbusan.net

 It is also worth noting that the beaches in Busan are a year-round attraction.
-In the summer season, you can rent beach beds and umbrellas on the beaches, there are also changing rooms and showers available.
-In the low season, many festivals, concerts and water sports competitions take place on the beaches.
+In the summer season, you can rent beach beds and umbrellas, and changing rooms and showers are available.
+In the low season, many festivals, concerts, and water sports competitions take place on the beaches.

 Haeundae Beach

-In the evening, the beach also attracts tourists, because it is illuminated with a thousand lights.
+The beach attracts tourists in the evening because it is illuminated with a thousand lights.
 The Haeundae Light Show is an installation that stretches 1.6 km and begins at the Westin Chosun Hotel up to the Corea Condo.
 Illuminations are visible not only on the coast but also on the main squares, streets, walking paths, trees and bushes.
 The light show can be watched all year round, from sunset to midnight, and in the summer until 2.00 in the morning.

 - In the summer, between the 26th of July and the 11th of August, the beach and swimming pool are also open in the evenings!
-When out of season the beach is open from 9.00 a.m. to 6.00 p.m., on the hottest nights of the summer – swimming is possible until 9.00 p.m.
+When out of season, the beach is open from 9:00 a.m. to 6:00 p.m.; on the hottest summer nights, swimming is possible until 9:00 p.m.

 - The beach also has a spa with hot springs (Hot Spring Haeundae).
-It is the only spa of this type in Korea located on the seafront.
-It is believed that it has high healing properties and many Koreans come here every year to cure their health ailments.
+It is the only spa of this type in Korea on the seafront.
+It is believed to have high healing properties, and many Koreans come here every year to cure their health ailments.
 In total, on Haeundae Beach, there are 9 baths offering baths in healing water.
-They are different not only in terms of the service offer but also from the price perspective.
+They are different in terms of the service provided and from a price perspective.

-- The beaches can be reached by subway Line 2 (Haeundae Station, exit 3 or 5), then about 600 on foot to the beach.
-Along the way, look for signs leading to the beach or just follow the crowd.
+- The beaches can be reached by subway Line 2 (Haeundae Station, exit 3 or 5), then about 600 m on foot.
+Look for signs leading to the beach, or follow the crowd.

 - You can read more about current beach events at Haeundae.go.kr.